Omooyeni/Telco-Customer-churn-prediction-/README.md

 ROC-AUC
 The final model was selected based on its performance on these metrics, with a particular focus on recall to minimize false negatives.

+**Hyperparameter Tuning** Hyperparameter tuning was performed using GridSearchCV on the select best Model.

+**Model Testing** Test the model using the test data.

+**Business Impact Assessment and Documentation of the Model** Writing the Business Impact Assessment and Documentation of the Model.

 **Conclusion**
 The project successfully identified key factors influencing customer churn and developed a predictive model with high accuracy and recall.
 The insights gained can help the telec company implement targeted retention strategies to reduce churn.